grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 n! / r!(n - r)!
 ```

 For a Lattice path, according to the Wikipedia article you calculate it by taking a coordinate (x, y) over (x).
 Because we're looking to move from the top-left corner to the bottom-right corner, our y coordinate equals to x * 2.
-So implementing this it will look like:
+Implementing this, the code is going to look like this:

 ```rust
 fn fact(mut n: u64) -> u64 {